oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/install.operator.ocishell.md

 ```bash
 kubectl create serviceaccount -n sample-weblogic-operator-ns sample-weblogic-operator-sa
 ```
-Finally add stable repository to helm which will be neccessary later for 3rd party services.
+Finally, add a stable repository to Helm, which will be needed later for 3rd party services.
 ```bash
 helm repo add stable https://kubernetes-charts.storage.googleapis.com/
 ```
-#### Install WebLogic Operator using Helm ####
+#### Install the operator using Helm ####
-Make sure before execute operator `helm` install you are in the WebLogic Operator's local Git repository folder.
+Before you execute the operator `helm` install, make sure that you are in the operator's local Git repository folder.
 ```bash
 cd ~/weblogic-kubernetes-operator/
 ```
 Use the `helm install` command to install the operator Helm chart.
 As part of this, you must specify a "release" name for their operator.

-You can override default configuration values in the operator Helm chart by doing one of the following:
+You can override the default configuration values in the operator Helm chart by doing one of the following:

 - Creating a [custom YAML](https://github.com/oracle/weblogic-kubernetes-operator/blob/v2.5.0/kubernetes/charts/weblogic-operator/values.yaml) file containing the values to be overridden, and specifying the `--value` option on the Helm command line.
 - Overriding individual values directly on the Helm command line, using the `--set` option.

-Using the last option simply define overriding values using the `--set` option.
+Using the last option, simply define overriding values using the `--set` option.

 Note the values:

-- **name**: name of the resource
+- **name**: The name of the resource.
-- **namespace**: where the operator deployed
+- **namespace**: Where the operator is deployed.
-- **image**: the prebuilt WebLogic Operator 2.5.0 image.
-Available on public Docker hub.
+- **image**: The prebuilt operator 2.5.0 image, available on the public Docker hub.
-- **serviceAccount**: service account required to run operator
+- **serviceAccount**: The service account required to run the operator.
-- **domainNamespaces**: namespaces where WebLogic domains deployed in order to control.
-Note WebLogic domain is not yet deployed so this value will be updated when namespaces created for WebLogic deployment.
+- **domainNamespaces**: The namespaces where WebLogic domains are deployed in order to control them.
+Note, the WebLogic domain is not deployed yet, so this value will be updated when namespaces are created for WebLogic deployment.

 Execute the following `helm install`:
 ```bash